Liu-Cheng/cycle-accurate-SystemC-simulator-over-ramulator/README.md

 3) Ramulator provides only basic memory request i.e. each memory request operates on a determined aligned length of data which is 64-byte in most cases.
-This is not convenient for hardware accelerator design which has diverse burst transmission.
+This is not the usual case for hardware accelerator design which has diverse burst transmission.
 In this work, we developed a memory wrapper that provides arbitrary burst memory access.

 4) Finally, we developed a vector addition accelerator as an example demonstrating the